kaio6fellipe/kubestronaut/CKS/tips.md

 - Make sure to copy and paste the names correctly from the question, it's easy to make mistakes.
 - Manage your time effectively, don't spend too much time on a single question, you don't have to get everything right to pass the exam.

+## Understand Linux and container runtime (process management, namespaces, cgroups, etc)

+1. If you can not access a container with /bin/sh or /bin/bash, how can you check the processes running on it and how to check the files and directories of the container?

+1.1 When you have access to the node that the pod is running you can check that the container is running with `crictl`

+    ```bash
+    crictl ps -a | grep apiserver
+    ```

+1.2 So, since it is runnin as a container, you can check the related process on the host and grab the process id

+    ```bash
+    ps aux | grep apiserver
+    ```

+1.3 With the process id, you can check the files and directories of the container

+    ```bash
+    cd /proc/<pid>/
+    ```

+2. Example of running containers on docker or podman sharing the same kernel namespace:

+    ```bash
+    docker run -it --name container1 -d nginx:alpine -- sleep infinity
+    docker run -it --name container2 -d --pid=container:container1 nginx:alpine -- sleep infinity
+    docker exec -it container1 ps aux
+    docker exec -it container2 ps aux
+    ```

 ## Kubelet information gathering and important infos

 1. Check how the kubelet is running and identity the configurations used on the parameters (`--config` is the kubelet configuration file)